rose-collectionservices/collection-services-manual/02-ACCESSIONING AND PRECUSTODIAL WORK/readme.md

 * Unusual location information
 * Notes on if a collection has been deaccessioned or transferred

-The [Finding Aid for Books](<https://emory.box.com/s/n1dtneh6v2d5uzi46ue6hwbswrqbb5s4>) provides locations for book collections in the stacks on Level 9.
+The [Finding Aid](<https://emory.box.com/s/n1dtneh6v2d5uzi46ue6hwbswrqbb5s4>) provides locations for book collections in the stacks on Level 9.

 ### 2.4.3 Empty Space Map